Click here to view cart

 Beginning Wheel

-Beginning wheel classes focus on the primary skill of working on the potter's wheel.
-These skills are centering clay, learning to control this spinning long to raise the walls in both a vertical matter to form a mug, and pulling it out to form bowl shapes.
+in both a vertical matter to form a mug, and pulling it out to form bowl shapes.
 Completing these forms requires another skill that is explored, and that is trimming.
-Glazing is addressed in the simplest method, by dipping with a wide variety of Georgies cone 6 glazes.
+Glazing is

 The more time you spend in open studio, the faster you will develop your skills and control.
 Many students repeat a class simply because it fits their schedule.
-Our wheel classes are small, with 12 students per class session, and you are guaranteed a wheel in your class.

 Click the thumbnails for larger images of these class projects: